jman-9/ylang/README.md

 # ylang 0.0.1 — *it runs*

-A lightweight programming language featuring a complete compilation pipeline from source to bytecode execution.
+A lightweight, C-like, retro-styled programming language

 ---

 ## Overview

-`ylang` is a minimal scripting language project designed to prove the full flow of a working language system: from lexical analysis to execution on a custom virtual machine.
+`ylang` is a lightweight, C-like language designed with a simple and retro style.

+It implements a complete compilation pipeline — from scanning to bytecode generation — and execution on its own virtual machine, named `yvm` — keeping it small, structured, and clear.